gontainer/gontainer-helpers/copier/README.md

 # Copier

 Package copier allows for copying a value to a variable with an unknown type.
-The third argument instructs the setter whether you allow for converting the type.
+The third argument instructs the copier whether you allow for converting the type.

 **Copy value**